-Data Collection for Healthy People Initiative
+Data Collection for National Healthy People Initiative

-The data collected over the past two decades by Task Force organizations reveal trends toward the universal inclusion of some topic areas in clinical prevention and population health, such as counseling for behavior change and evaluation of health sciences literature.
-However, there is a continuing need to facilitate the inclusion of other topic areas including environmental health, global health, and public health systems. |
+Health professions education data for the nation's health objectives, Healthy People, is collected by seven national education associations representing all schools in five major health professions disciplines: allopathic and osteopathic medicine; bachelor’s and advanced practice nursing; physician assistants; pharmacy; and dentistry.
+These associations have convened since 2002 as the Healthy People Curriculum Task Force (HPCTF) by the Association for Prevention Teaching and Research (APTR) to track progress in the integration of clinical prevention and population health content into health professions curricula.
+The data collected over the past two decades reveal trends toward the universal inclusion of some topic areas in clinical prevention and population health, such as counseling for behavior change and evaluation of health sciences literature, and the continuing need to facilitate the inclusion of other topic areas including environmental health, global health, and public health systems.

 healthy people 2010